 What Products Require DisplayLink Drivers to Function?

-- We use DisplayLink USB Graphics chipsets in all of our USB 2.0 and 3.0 graphics adapters and docking station products.
-Currently only some of our USB-C docking station products, and none of our Thunderbolt™ 3 products utilize DisplayLink technology.
+- At this time we use DisplayLink USB Graphics chipsets in all of our USB 2.0 and 3.0 graphics adapters and docking station products.
+These products require DisplayLink drivers to function correctly.

 - These drivers may be installed with or without the hardware present yet.
 The final configuration will then be completed automatically when hardware is plugged in.

 - Please be aware that it is perfectly normal to have your monitors briefly flash black once or more during installation and a reboot may be required to complete installation.